psf/black/README.md

 target-version = ['py37']
 include = '\.pyi?$'
 exclude = '''
-# A regex preceded with ^/ will apply only to files in the root of
+# A regex preceded with ^/ will apply only to files and directories
-# the project.
+# in the root of the project.
 ^/(
   (
       \.eggs         # exclude a few common directories in the